shadibdair/terraform-code/README.md

     - DNS

 :star_struck:*All of these are important pieces of our infrastructure we can't deliver our application without the IaaS, PaaS and SaaS*

+**They're all part of our logical end-to-end delivery and what we want to get with terraform is a Signal unified workflow**

+*We don't want it to be you use one tool to manage this and you have ti figure out how you get past this disjoint to manage the next section and then another disjoint experience and you have to piece together these things.*

+:sparkles:	:reminder_ribbon:	:dart: